Efficient characterization of qudit logical gates with gate set tomography using an error-free Virtual-Z-gate model

-Any quantum process can be described using the process matrix, and the standard method to characterize this matrix is process tomography \cite{Gladden1997ProcessApplications}.
-Process tomography is a protocol to reconstruct the quantum process of the specific gate, with the assumption that the state preparation and measurement (SPAM) error is negligible.
-As an improvement on this method, gate-set tomography (GST) \cite{Greenbaum2015IntroductionTomography,Nielsen2021} takes the influence of SPAM errors into account; it performs process tomography for all gates in the gate set including all the elementary gates for state preparation and measurement.
-Then an estimation for the gate process can be approximated by optimizing the process matrix and SPAM operators with the information of the entire gate set.
-GST has been used to characterise quantum processes in superconducting qubits~\cite{AshSakiExperimentalComputer2020,Proctor2022,White2020}, ion traps~\cite{Blume-Kohout2017}, nuclear spin qubits~\cite{MaUniversalAtoms2021}, and has also been used to perform time-domain tracking to analyze the parameter drift problem for quantum control~\cite{WhitePerformanceGates2021,Proctor2020}.
+Randomized benchmarking (RB) is widely used to extract average gate infidelity \cite{Unitary2designRB,Emerson_2005} and has recently been demonstrated on a superconducting qutrit \cite{MorvanQutritBenchmarking,KononenkoCharacterizationBenchmarking}.
+While RB can determine the average gate fidelity of a specific gate, it does not provide detailed error information.
+Process tomography \cite{Gladden1997ProcessApplications} is a protocol for reconstructing the quantum process of a specific gate, assuming negligible state preparation and measurement (SPAM) errors, as well as Markovianity of the noise \cite{Agarwal_2024}.
+As an improvement on this method, gate-set tomography (GST) \cite{Greenbaum2015IntroductionTomography,Nielsen2021} takes the SPAM errors into account; GST performs process tomography for all gates in the gate set, including all elementary gates for state preparation and measurement.
+The quantum process can then be estimated by optimizing a numerical model that includes the process matrix and SPAM operators, using information from the entire gate set.
+GST has been applied to characterize quantum processes in superconducting qubits \cite{AshSakiExperimentalComputer2020,Proctor2022,White2020}, ion traps \cite{Blume-Kohout2017}, and nuclear spin qubits \cite{MaUniversalAtoms2021}.
+It has also been used for time-domain tracking to analyze parameter drift in quantum control \cite{WhitePerformanceGates2021,Proctor2020}.
+Although the techniques for qubit tomography are well-established, the development of optimal methods for designing GST experiments for qudits still requires further exploration.

-In this letter, we propose and demonstrate an efficient gate-set tomography method for characterization of transmon qutrits.
-Our method uses only qutrit Clifford gates for state preparation and measurement in different bases.
-The proposed tomography method reduces the computational cost in the following ways.
-First, the measurement basis is chosen so that it needs the theoretical minimum number of measurements to implement qutrit tomography.
-Secondly, instead of parameterizing all the physical gates in the gate set, our method directly parameterizes the qutrit Hadamard gate, which occurs frequently when synthesising qutrit Clifford gates.
-Such configuration reduces the computation cost for the GST optimization process.
-We implement this method on a superconducting transmon and extract the full process matrices and SPAM errors.
-The GST reported average gate infidelity is in good agreement with that obtained by qutrit randomized benchmarking (RB).
+In this letter, we propose and demonstrate an efficient GST method for the characterization of qudits.
+Our method utilizes only qudit Hadamard gate and virtual Z gates for state preparation and measurement in different bases.
+By assuming that the virtual Z gates are ideal, we simplify the model to reduce the computational cost of the GST estimation process.
+We implement this method on a superconducting transmon qutrit, extracting the full process matrices and SPAM errors to validate its practicality.
+We compare the characterization results with those from a model that fully parameterizes the virtual Z gates and those assuming ideal virtual Z gates, as well as with results from RB demonstrating its validity.